May 25-26, 2021

 The Leadership in Public Service (LPS) program is a two-day program that will held via Zoom due to the COVID-19.
 The program is hosted by the Center for Nonprofits & Philanthropy (CNP).
 Attendees can anticipate educational workshops led by high regarded academicians and public service practitioners at the Bush School.

-The LPS program is geared for
+The LPS program also known as Public Sector Leadership Course is geared for

 - managers and executives from the nonprofit and public sector;